 The advancement, exploration and development of the Corporation's properties, including continuing exploration and development projects, and, if warranted, construction of mining facilities and the commencement of mining operations, will require substantial additional financing.
-As a result, the Corporation may be required to seek additional sources of equity financing in the near future.
-While the Corporation has been successful in raising such financing in the past, its ability to raise additional equity financing may be affected by numerous factors beyond its control including, but not limited to, adverse market conditions, commodity price changes and economic downturns.
-There can be no assurance that the Corporation will be successful in obtaining any additional financing required to continue its business operations and/or to maintain its property interests, or that such financing will be sufficient to meet the Corporation's objectives or obtained on terms favourable to the Corporation.
+As a result, the Corporation may be required to seek additional sources of financing in the near future.
+While the Corporation has been successful in raising such financing in the past, its ability to raise additional financing may be affected by numerous factors beyond its control including, but not limited to, adverse market conditions (including interest and exchange rates), commodity price changes and economic downturns.
+There can be no assurance that the Corporation will be successful in obtaining any additional financing will be sufficient to meet the Corporation's objectives or obtained on terms favourable to the Corporation.
 Failure to obtain sufficient financing as and when required may result in the delay or indefinite postponement of exploration and/or development on any or all of the Corporation's properties, or even a loss of property interest, which would have a material adverse effect on the Corporation's business, financial condition and results of operations.